 • provide pupils with positive guidance to manage their behaviour through clear expectations, rewards and sanctions;

 • achieve high standards of teaching for all pupils throughout the school day; providing an exciting curriculum in a positive and attractive environment;

-• provide a pathway at the end of KS4 and the end of post-16 for every young person; preparing them for further learning and life as an adult;
+• provide a pathway throughout their school life and at the end of KS4 / post-16 for every young person; preparing them for further learning and life as an adult;

 • keep staff informed about school matters; consulting with them about significant changes in school organisation, curriculum and policies;